abidlabs/contrastive/README.rst

 	#returns a set of 2-dimensional projections of the foreground data stored in the list 'projected_data', for several different values of 'alpha' that are automatically chosen (by default, 4 values of alpha are chosen)

-Built-in plotting: to quickly see the results of contrastive PCA, simply enable the :code:`plot` parameter to true:
+**Built-in plotting**: to quickly see the results of contrastive PCA, simply enable the :code:`plot` parameter to true:

 .. code-block:: python